01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day03/quizApp/README.md

 > Note: you can style the app as you want

-> Note: only standard Dart package, package:flutter
+> Note: only standard Dart package, package:flutter are allowed.